calmjs/calmjs/README.rst

 ------------

-Calmjs defines an extensible framework for interoperability between Python and `Node.js`_ runtime for Python packages, so they can interoperate with all aspects of Node.js/JavaScript development ecosystems.
-The goal of the Calmjs framework is to aid the development, testing, and deployment of Python packages that also include JavaScript.
+Calmjs defines an extensible framework for interoperability between Python and `Node.js`_ runtime for Python packages, to provide their developers a well defined interface for bi-directional access between Node.js/Javascript development tools and the JavaScript code within their Python packages, such that a proper, formal integration with Node.js/JavaScript environment from a Python environment can be facilitated.
+The goal of the Calmjs framework is to aid the development, testing, and deployment of Python packages that also include and/or integrate with external JavaScript code.

 Methodology